zrepl/zrepl/replication/design.md

 Specifically, the algorithm may be invoked with the same `from` and `to` arguments, and potentially a `resume_token`, after a temporary (like network-related) failure:
 **Unless permanent errors occur, repeated invocations of the algorithm with updated resume token will converge monotonically (but not strictly monotonically) toward completion.**

-Note that the mere existence of `to` on the receiving side does not constitue completion, since there may still be post-recv actions to be performed on sender and receiver.
+Note that the mere existence of `to` on the receiving side does not constitute completion, since there may still be post-recv actions to be performed on sender and receiver.

 #### Job and Job ID
 This algorithm supports that *multiple* instance of it run in parallel on the *same* step (full `to` / `from => to` pair).